rbisdorff/Digraph3/docSphinx/tutorial.rst

 	:depth: 2
 	:local:

 In 2004, the German magazine *Der Spiegel*, with the help of *McKinsey & Company* and *AOL*, conducted an extensive online survey assessing the apparent quality of German University students [28]_.
 More than 80,000 university students, by participating, were questioned on their 'Abitur' and university exams' marks, time of studies and age, grants, awards and publications, IT proficiency, linguistic skills, practical work experience, foreign mobility and civil engagement.
-Each student received in return a *quality score* through a specific weighing of the collected data which depended on the discipline of the student.
+Each student received in return a *quality score* through a specific weighing of the collected data which depended on the subject of the student.
 [29]_.

-The eventually published results of the survey concerned nearly 50,000 students, mainly enroled in one of fifteen popular academic disciplines, like *German Studies*, *Life Sciences*, *Psychology*, *Law*  or *Computer Science*.
-By retaining only those discipline-University combinations, where at least 18 students had correctly filled in the questionnaire, left 41 German Universities where, for at least eight out of the fifteen disciplines, an average enrolment quality score could be determined [29]_.
+The eventually published results of the survey concerned nearly 50,000 students, mainly enroled in one of fifteen popular academic subjects, like *German Studies*, *Life Sciences*, *Psychology*, *Law*  or *Computer Science*.
+Retaining only those subject-University combinations, where at least 18 students had correctly filled in the questionnaire, left 41 German Universities where, for at least eight out of the fifteen subjects, an average enrolment quality score could be determined [29]_.

-Bases on this survey data, we would like now to compute and illustrate the apparent global *enrolment quality* of these 41 German higher education institutions.
+Based on this surveyed data, we would like now to evaluate in this tutorial the apparent global *enrolment quality* of these 41 German higher education institutions.

 The performance tableau
 .......................

-Published data of the 2004 *Spiegel* student survey are stored, for our purpose here, in a file named `studentenSpiegel04.py <_static/studentenSpiegel04.py>`_ of :py:class:`perfTabs.PerformanceTableau` format [32]_.
+Published data of the 2004 *Spiegel* student survey are stored, for our evaluation purpose here, in a file named `studentenSpiegel04.py <_static/studentenSpiegel04.py>`_ of :py:class:`perfTabs.PerformanceTableau` format [32]_.

 .. code-block:: pycon
    :name: stSpPerfTab